Frederick Charles Lindstrom

 "My greatest thrill?
 That's easy.
 It came the day Mr. McGraw named his 20 all-time players.
 I'm ninth on that list and that is thrill enough to last me a lifetime." - Freddie Lindstrom.

 Freddie Lindstrom is generally considered one of the worst selections that the Hall of Fame has made.
 In BBWAA voting, he never got as much as 5% of the vote, but he was eventually selected by the Veterans Committee in 1976.
 That said, he was a decent enough player, which got attention since third basemen of his era were rarely very good (he also played many games in the outfield during the second half of his career due to back injuries which prevented him from playing third).
 He hit .311 in a thirteen-year career, and the Hall was formerly very focused on high batting averages.

 Lindstrom played most of his career with the high-profile New York Giants, coming up originally at age 18 on the 1924Giants team that won the pennant.
 That October, he became the youngest player ever to appear in a World Series (a title he still holds).
 He starred for the Giants in the 1924 World Series, getting ten hits (including four off Walter Johnson) as the team's regular third baseman, but it wasn't enough, as the Washington Senators won the World Championship in seven games.

 Lindstrom quickly became a favorite of Giants fans, and he hit over .300 for six straight years, from 1926 to 1931.
 In 1928, he was second in the MVP voting, finishing close behind Jim Bottomley.
 Two years later, he put up his best numbers, hitting .379 with a career-high 22 home runs.
+That year he set an all-time record for the best batting average with runners in scoring position, going 59-for-123 in those situations, for an average of .480.
 His outspoken disappointment when his friend and fellow Hall-of-Famer Bill Terry was named McGraw's successor instead of him led to his trade to the Pittsburgh Pirates after the 1932 season.